- How to Create Human Friendly Content with The WordPress SEO Plugin by Squirrly? - July 27, 2018

 With limited resources, choosing to expand to a big number of platforms isn’t a smart idea.
-Rather than doing that, you should draw a clear idea of your audience.
+Rather than doing that, you should have a clear idea of your audience.
 Who are they and where can you find them?
-From there on you can decide what are the social media platforms on which you could find them.
-Search a demographic infographic on social media on the internet (there are many) and make a rough estimate.
-If this WordPress SEO situation is too ambiguous, you can go with the most popular ones, such as Facebook, Twitter, Google Plus, or maybe YouTube.

 Getting started with WordPress SEO

-Many aspects of Search Engine Optimization are connected to creating a good structure from the starting point.
+Many aspects of Search Engine Optimisation are connected to creating a good structure from the starting point.
 Make sure your site has a sitemap, a robot file, and that your site can be indexed by search engines.
-To see how the site is already doing, you can access Content look for free.
-It’s an audit that will give you a clear view of all the aspects of WordPress SEO, links, authority, blogging, traffic and socialization.
-It also offers actionable advice on how to make things better.
+Or better yet just install our WordPress Seo plugin and get the job done faster.

-If you establish this from the offset, then, from here on, your SEO work will be much easier.
-As you may know, WordPress SEO has two major parts: the on-page and the off-page optimization.
-You need to focus only on optimizing each piece of content you create.
-It will require some extra work after coming up with each article, but it will make them all count in the overview of your inbound marketing strategy.
+If you establish this from the start, then, from here on, your SEO work will be much easier.
+As you may know, WordPress SEO has two major parts: the on-page and the off-page optimisation.

 Consistency in content creation